bcgov/jag-file-submission/docs/gettingStarted.md

 4) For documents, what kind of information should/can be included in the following fields?

-Data:
+Data: A copy of the data collected on parent app side.
+JSON object containing the party info, potential issue, acts, things associated with divorce, etc.

-MD5:
+MD5: Hash to encrypt the payload.

-isAmendment: This marks if the document is an amendment and is for use only by documents uploaded via the eFiling hub.
+isAmendment: This marks if the document is an amendment.

-isSupremeCourtScheduling: This marks if the document is for supreme court scheduling and is for use only by documents uploaded via the eFiling hub.
+isSupremeCourtScheduling: This marks if the document is for supreme court scheduling.
+The Supreme Court Scheduling will not apply initially as we are dealing with Provincial Court, but in the future Supreme Court will be applicable.

 5) What should the value of `clientAppName` be?